El camino de los espantos

 El camino de los espantos ("The Specters' Road") is a 1967 Mexican horror comedy film.
 It is directed by Gilberto Martínez Solares and is the last installment of the Viruta y Capulina film franchise.
 It stars Marco Antonio Campos and Gaspar Henaine, Elsa Cárdenas, and Salomé.

+Plot

+On a stormy night, a group of diverse travelers is taken on the haunted path across the Sierra Negra.